eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 ---

 You can use the "[traefik](https://traefik.io/)" secure web proxy to get to the Grafana Dashboard and Prysm Web UI via https:// instead of insecure http://.
-It can also be used to encrypt the RPC and WS ports of your eth1 node, so they are reachable via https:// and wss:// respectively.
+It can also be used to encrypt the RPC and WS ports of your execution client, so they are reachable via https:// and wss:// respectively.

 You will require a domain name for this to work.
 Where you buy it is up to you.
 One option is NameCheap.

 As a 450m overview, traefik will be reachable via port 443 / https from the Internet (configurable, could be 8443 if you prefer).
-All browsing attempts to it will be checked by traefik for their hostname, and it steers traffic to the right container thereby: To Grafana, to Prysm Web UI, and to eth1.
-Grafana and Prysm Web UI are reachable via traefik automatically if you have them and traefik enabled at the same time; eth1 reachability requires an additional `eth1-traefik.yml`, since having it reachable is not a standard use case.
+All browsing attempts to it will be checked by traefik for their hostname, and it steers traffic to the right container thereby: To Grafana, to Prysm Web UI, and to the execution client.
+Grafana and Prysm Web UI are reachable via traefik automatically if you have them and traefik enabled at the same time; execution client reachability requires an additional `ec-traefik.yml`, since having it reachable is not a standard use case.

 For example, say I have a domain `example.com`, left the `_HOST` and port settings in `.env` at default, and am running Prysm with Grafana and Web UI.
 `https://grafana.example.com/` will get me to my Grafana dashboard, and `https://prysm.example.com` to my Prysm Web UI.